Whatever we make of the Ethiopian government’s prevarication, the Irreechaa Massacre was a point of no return for the people.

 In Ethiopia the façade of legalism has become an indispensable gloss on political repression.

-According to the Committee to Protect Journalists, in the past decade, more journalists have fled Ethiopia than any other country in the world.
+In the past decade, more journalists have fled Ethiopia than any other country in the world.